jhumelsine/jhumelsine.github.io/_posts/2024-10-30-abstraction.md

 There’s one dashboard instrument that I’ve never understood why it's presented to the driver – the tachometer.
 I’m not a car enthusiast, so maybe there’s a reason to display the RPMs of the engine that I don't know.
 My last three cars had tachometers, and they were automatic transmissions.
 My first car was standard transmission, and I rarely looked at the tachometer to decide when to shift gears.

 The tachometer feels like a [Leaky Abstraction](https://en.wikipedia.org/wiki/Leaky_abstraction) to me.
-It’s telling me design details about the engine that I don’t need to know.
+It’s telling me design details about the engine that I don’t need to know, but its benign exposure.
 We want to avoid leaky abstractions in our designs.
 We don’t want to expose implementation details to our users via the abstraction.
-The tachometer is benign exposure.
 Any concept that’s exposed to users will become an operational dependency by a user.
 If a project leaks an implementation detail via an abstraction, then it’s part of the interface.

-Woe be the software project that leaks its database schema via an abstraction.
-Its database schema will be part of its API.
+Woe be the software project that leaks its database schema.
+It will become part of its API.

 ## Wikipedia
 Each Wikipedia page focuses upon one topic.
 The page’s title is its abstraction which briefly describes __what__ the page is about.
 The rest of the page contains topic details.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/8/83/Down_the_Rabbit_Hole_%28311526846%29.jpg/1200px-Down_the_Rabbit_Hole_%28311526846%29.jpg?20220726070017" alt="Alice in Wonderland with the Rabbit" title="Image Source: https://commons.wikimedia.org/wiki/File:Down_the_Rabbit_Hole_(311526846).jpg" width = "35%" align="right" style="padding-right: 20px;">

 Most Wikipedia pages contain embedded hypertext links to other Wikipedia pages for additional information.
-Sometimes readers go so far down the [Wiki Rabbit Hole](https://en.wikipedia.org/wiki/Wiki_rabbit_hole) that they forget where they started.

 While there’s basically one layer of abstraction for each Wikipedia page, there are many layers of abstraction within the Wikipedia environment.
 As readers follows the embedded links they dive deeper into details for additional context, but it’s the readers' choice to do so.
+Sometimes readers go so far down the [Wiki Rabbit Hole](https://en.wikipedia.org/wiki/Wiki_rabbit_hole) that they forget where they started.

-What if a Wikipedia editor didn’t want to create a new page and add an embedded link?
+What if a Wikipedia editor didn’t want to create a new page and reference it via an embedded link?
 What if they put the new content in the current page, even if that content strayed from the page’s original topic?
-And then another editor adds more content to that content further straying from the page’s original topic?
+And then another editor added more content to that content further straying from the page’s original topic?

-This pattern continues.
-Soon, the page becomes bloated with off-topic details.
-The reader must read the entire page, but it may not be obvious which content is part of the original topic and which content contains supporting off-topic content.
+If this pattern continues, the page will soon become bloated with off-topic details.
+The reader may have to read the entire page, but it may not be obvious which content is part of the original topic and which content contains supporting off-topic content.

 Fortunately, I think that Wikipedia editors tend to keep most pages focused upon the topic and link to other pages as necessary.
 I can’t say that all software developers follow the same practice.